-The Salt Spring Amateur Radio Society is offering a licensing course free of charge as a public service for island residents.
-The course will help ensure that more individuals will be able to serve as a critical link in a failsafe island network during a real catastrophe.
-If cellphone towers and coverage fail, amateur radio can continue to provide a vital communication link.
+The Salt Spring Amateur Radio Society offered a four week licensing course starting on Feb 17 2019.
+It was free of charge as a public service for island residents.
+With a very high success rate, the course helped ensure that more individuals will be able to serve as a critical link in a failsafe island network during a real catastrophe.
+If cellphone towers and coverage fail, amateur radio can continue to provide a vital communications.

-The Cowichan Valley Amateur Radio Society (CVARS) will be providing instruction for the course.
-They have helped many new hams get started and their students have a very high success rate.
+The CVARS (Cowichan Valley Amateur Radio Society) provided instruction for the course.
+As well as this course, they have helped many new hams get started in amateur radio.